How our alpacas live

 So you can wear your cuddly alpaca jumper without any problems.

 No, of course we do not use wool from baby alpacas.
-The term "baby alpaca wool" actually describes the fibre length of the wool - and not the age of the animals.
-Fun Fact: Our baby alpaca wool is only 20 - 22.5 microns short.
-This is why it is called as "baby alpaca wool".
+The term "baby alpaca wool" is actually used to describe the fineness of the alpaca hair's fiber - and not the age of the animals.
+Fun Fact: Our baby alpaca wool is 20 - 22.5 micronaire (or microns) fine.
+This is why we speak of "baby alpaca wool".

 Alpaca wool is super sustainable and we at ARMEDANGELS are big fans.
 But we also know that there are often negative headlines about the bad treatment of alpacas.